RocketChat/docs-old/administrator-guides/email/mailer/README.md

 # Mailer

-You can send email to users inside your Rocket.Chat server using the __Mailer__ tool.
+Use the Mailer tool to send email to users inside your Rocket.Chat server.

-The address from whom the email will be sent can be set by filling the __From__ field.
-By checking the __Dry Run__ option a email will be only sent to the address in __From__.
+Use the `From` field to set the address to send the email.
+Check the `Dry Run`option to send the email only to the address defined in `From`.

-You can also filter to who the email will be sent by using a valid user __Query__ <!-- TODO: Create a page for Queries? --> on the __Query__ field.
+You can also filter who receives the email by using a valid user query <!-- TODO: Create a page for Queries? --> in the `Query` field.

-Then you can write a subject and a body for the email.
-When writing the body you can add __Brackets__ to add dynamic data to the body.
+Then, you can write a subject and a body for the email.
+When you write the body, add brackets to add dynamic data to the body.

-You can add the following brackets to the email body:
+Add the following brackets to the email body:

-- `[unsubscribe]` This will create an unsubscribe link.
-The email body __must__ have a unsubscribe link.
+- `[unsubscribe]`: creates an unsubscribe link.
+The email body __must__ have an unsubscribe link.

-- `[name]` : This will get the full name of the user that is receiving the email;
+- `[name]`: uses the full name of the user that receives the email

-- `[fname]` : This will get the first name of the user that is receiving the email;
+- `[fname]`: uses the first name of the user that receives the email

-- `[lname]` : This will get the last name of the user that is receiving the email;
+- `[lname]`: uses the last name of the user that receives the email

-- `[email]` : This will get the email address of the user that is receiving the email;
+- `[email]`: uses the email address of the user that receives the email